d3mah-24/posawesome15_lite/docs/needed_tasks.md

 **👨‍💻 Developer**: Oscar
 **💳 Payment**: ✅ Crypto
 **🎯 Priority**: 🔥 High
-**📊 Status**: 🔄 In Progress (85% Complete)
+**📊 Status**: ✅ Completed

 **📖 Description**: Complete code cleanup and localization to ensure no external dependencies and optimize the codebase.

 **🛠️ Technical Requirements**:

 - 🗑️ **No unused node_modules**: Remove all unused dependencies
 - 🏠 **No online elements**: Remove all CDN links, external fonts, and online resources
 - 📦 **Local only**: All assets must be local (CSS, fonts, images)
 - 🎨 **Customizations**: Complete remaining simple CSS and HTML customizations

 **📋 Deliverables**:

-1. **🧹 CLEANUP_REPORT.md** - List of removed unused dependencies and online resources
+1. **🧹 CLEANUP_REPORT.md** - List of removed unused dependencies and online
+   resources
 2. **📦 LOCAL_ASSETS_INVENTORY.md** - Complete inventory of all local assets
-3. **🎨 CUSTOMIZATION_COMPLETE.md** - Documentation of completed CSS/HTML customizations
+3. **🎨 CUSTOMIZATION_COMPLETE.md** - Documentation of completed CSS/HTML
+   customizations
 4. **✅ FINAL_VALIDATION.md** - Validation that all requirements are met

 **🎯 Success Criteria**: